AbsolutDev/infoPad/README.md

 # **infoPAD**

-An information and home control application with digital picture frame capability.
+An information and home control dashboard with digital picture frame capability.

 # Contents